-Now that you’ve decided a blinds franchise is the right business for you, it’s time for you to officially begin your journey.
+Now that you’ve decided a window coverings franchise is the right business for you, it’s time for you to officially begin your journey.
 Here, we’ve compiled some of the steps to getting your location up and running, so you can continue feeling excited about the next phase of your professional life instead of stressing about how you’ll make your dreams happen.

 Identifying the Right Territory

-When it comes to opening your blinds franchise, it’s essential that the territory you’re about to enter is primed for your success.
+When it comes to opening your window coverings franchise, it’s essential that the territory you’re about to enter is primed for your success.
 Once you’ve found the territory you want to enter, our leadership team immediately begins a territory evaluation – methodically researching to ensure the territory you’ve requested has a potential for future growth and analyzing for any competitors in the area.